bccfilkom/bcc-hub/README.md

 # BCCHub
-BCCHub is an app for learn coding in mobile apps.BCCHub apps is a crossplatform app for Android, iOS and Windows Phone.
+BCCHub is an app for learn coding in mobile apps.BCCHub apps is a crossplatform app for Android, iOS.
 The content of the course is curated from BCC Community youtube page and website.

 ### Getting Started